SoftwareAG/c8y-releasenotes/content/release-2024-0/applications-2024-0.md

 <tr>
 <td>Web SDK</td>
 <td>The locale of the web app can be set via the URL parameter <code>lang</code>, for example, <code>/apps/administration/index.html?lang=zh-cn</code>.
-The locale code is case-insensitive and must have 2 letters or 4 letters, separated with a hyphen "-" or an underscore or "_".
-If the provided locale code is not supported, the web app will be displayed in English.</td>
+The locale code is case-insensitive and must have 2 letters or 4 letters, separated by a hyphen "-" or an underscore "_".
+If the provided locale code is not supported, the web app is displayed in English.</td>

 <td>MTM-48676</td>
 <td>10.18.317.0</td>
 <td>UI</td>